 Individuals who wish to become certified nurse aides in Colorado must first complete a Colorado CNA Registry approved CNA program.
 State-approved programs typically entail a minimum of 80 hours.
 Once they’ve completed the required classes, the candidates must take and pass the National Nurse Aide Assessment Program (NNAAP) examination.
 The NNAAP exam consists of a written/oral knowledge test and a skills test.
 Prospective CNAs must pass both tests in the exam.
-Pearson VUE is responsible for administering the certification examination for nurse aides in Colorado as well as managing the registry.
+Credentia is responsible for administering the certification examination for nurse aides in Colorado as well as managing the registry.

 - Nurse Aide Approved Education Programs